Put topics about this connector package here.

 1.1 Steps

-- Choose the “Authentication Type”, you can use “Request Authentication” (JWT Authentication) or “Bearer Token” for this part.
+1. Choose the “Authentication Type”.
+You can use “Request Authentication” (JWT Authentication) or “Bearer Token” for this part.

-- If you choose “Request Authentication” then you’ll need to fill Username and Password.
-For “Bearer Token” you’ll need fill the Token.
+3. If you choose “Request Authentication, " you’ll need to fill in Username and Password.
+For “Bearer Token” you’ll need to fill in the Token.

-- You can optionally enable logging of request to get the log of the authentication.
+4. You can optionally enable logging of requests to get the log of the authentication.

 2. Subscribing to Entities from Sylius